robert-godlewski/ghost_pants_website/README.md

 * GCP/ DigitalOcean/ Heroku - Need to choose

 ## Programming Languages
-1. JavaScript, HTML, CSS, Bootstrap, jQuery(?)
+1. JavaScript, HTML, CSS, Bootstrap, React
 2. Python and Django

 Will need *JavaScript, HTML, and CSS* because that's just basic Web Development needs.
-Generally will use *Bootstrap* for some specific styling stuff.
-Might use *jQuery* for specific UI stuff if Bootstrap is not able to handle it - [Django-jQuery setup](https://stackoverflow.com/questions/12031825/how-to-set-up-django-website-with-jquery).
-We are skipping TypeScript and React.
+Generally will use *Bootstrap* for some specific styling stuff.  *React* for single page rendering mechanics built in for better UI experience.
+Skipping *jQuery* because React is enough for specific UI stuff if Bootstrap is not able to handle it - [Django-jQuery setup](https://stackoverflow.com/questions/12031825/how-to-set-up-django-website-with-jquery).
+We are skipping *TypeScript* because it's not necessary for this.

 We will use *Python* and *Django* for this project because Django is great for blogs.